SabreLabs/lambdaApi/README.md

 If you wanted to manually upload your code you could create the required zipfile by typing `npm run zip`.
 This will create a zip file with the entire project and put it one directory up.
 Use this if you want to manually upload your source.

-## AWS Lambda

-Sweet.
-Now we are ready to create the Lambda function.
-You can do this in the [AWS console](https://console.aws.amazon.com/lambda/home), or from the command line.
-To do it from the command line you need to run `node-lambda setup`, which will create an `.env` file in the project directory that you will need to fill in.
-Consider adding that file to your `.gitignore` so that you don't commit secrets to the repo.

-To push create the Lambda function and push the code, run `node-lambda deploy`.
-Boom - you get some nice output that tells you that you've got a fancy new Lambda function IN THE CLOUD.

-### Test the Lambda function

-Configure the test event with some data.
-It doesn't really matter what you send, but you can send this:

-	{
-	  "key3": "value3",
-	  "key2": "value2",
-	  "other_key": "Hello, World!"
-	}

-Save and run the test, and you should see that it was a success with the following output:

-	{
-	  "received_as_input": {
-	    "key3": "value3",
-	    "key2": "value2",
-	    "other_key": "Hello, World!"
-	  }
-	}

-Amazing.

 ## IAM Policy

 This is where it gets weird.
 You have to create a security role with permissions across a couple of AWS services.
 Go to the [IAM](https://console.aws.amazon.com/iam/home) service, and select `Policies` from the side navigation.
 You want to create your own policy.
 I called mine **APIGatewayCloudWatchLambdaInvokePolicy**.
 The description is "Enables API Gateway to call Lambda functions and log to Cloud Watch".
 Then copy this JSON in for the Policy Document: